 An important trick to boost positive self-belief is to practice self-compassion.
 In a 2003 paper titled Self-Compassion: An Alternative Conceptualization of a Healthy Attitude Toward Oneself, Kristin Neff developed the thought which mystics have known all the way: A forgiving attitude towards oneself boosts emotional regulation and avoids beating oneself down in the face of failure and adversity.

-Alex Hutchison has shown in his inspiring work ‘Endure – Mind, Body, And The Curiously Elastic Limits Of Human Performance,’ how self-compassion, along with mindfulness and concentration, can enhance athletic performance.
+In his inspiring work ‘Endure – Mind, Body, And The Curiously Elastic Limits Of Human Performance,’ Alex Hutchison has shown how self-compassion, along with mindfulness and concentration, can enhance athletic performance.